pcsmomo/microservices-node-react/README.md

 > Now, if post server or comment server is down\
 > we still get all data from query server

+### 40. Issues with Comment Filtering

+Adding a new feature : Moderation service (if it contains 'Orange')

+- status : pending | approved | rejected

+1. Option #1 - Moderation communicates event creation to query service
+   - Chain.
+Comment -> Event bus -> Moderation -> Event bus -> Query Service -> GUI
+   - What if the Moderation Service takes very long time to process?

 </details>